Click here for a briefer version of the tale and its interpretation

 Giant Red Sea Urchin.
 Strongylocentrotus franciscanus, photographed 50 feet deep in southern British Columbia.
 Derek Holzapfel.

 But No'a huruhuru raised his spear, he cried out in a loud strong voice:

 This spear, Tane te rau aitu,

 has dealt with Te Ahua and Hine te aku tama!

 Then he thrust that spear down Rona's throat, right down through all her teeth, She writhed and died.

 The clever chief

 Hair is mostly on the head, so it is what comes out of the mind, that is, knowledge and ideas.
-No'a seems to be clever.
+No'a seemed to be clever.
 This is confirmed by his illustrious spear and by his chant, both of which are cultural products, things honed by the mind.
 No'a represents the head phallus as opposed to the the body phallus represented by Monoi.
-Like feeling, No'a's cleverness discriminates, so it is part of yang.
+Like feeling, No'a's cleverness discriminated, so it is part of yang.

 There are echos here of other stories: